labgrid-project/labgrid/doc/overview.rst

   (such as a USB ROM-Loader interface, Android fastboot and a USB serial gadget in Linux).

-To avoid conflicting access to the same resources, a place must be `aquired` before it is used and the coordinator also keeps track of which user on which client host has currently acquired the place.
+To avoid conflicting access to the same resources, a place must be `acquired` before it is used and the coordinator also keeps track of which user on which client host has currently acquired the place.
 The resource matches are only evaluated while a place is being acquired and cannot be